HttpAnimation/EXPSilverOSMod/readme.md

 rm compile.bash
 ```

-Move the new folder to your SilverOS folder
+Move the new folder to your SilverOS folder then compile your mods with **./modLoader**.